The Quest for AI That Remembers Conversations

 This approach is fundamental to building an ai that remembers conversations by allowing for efficient semantic retrieval of relevant past information.
 For more on embedding models, see Embedding Models for Memory.

-Knowledge graphs can also be employed to store and retrieve information from conversations, particularly structured facts or relationships.
+Knowledge graphs for AI can also be employed to store and retrieve information from conversations, particularly structured facts or relationships.
+They are a key component of robust AI memory systems.

 - Entity Extraction: Key entities (people, places, dates, project names, preferences) and their relationships are extracted from conversations.